What’s one metric every Amazon seller should continually monitor?

 If you find a recurring problem, make it a top priority.
 The sooner you overcome any issues, the less chance they’ll have to impact your rating.
 If you sell overseas, make sure you can translate and understand all A-to-z claims and customer feedback.

-From time to time, you may come across customer feedback that includes obscene language or personally identifiable information.
-Or you might find a misplaced review that’s intended for the product itself, or that addresses issues around an order fulfilled by Amazon.
-In these instances, simply ask Amazon (via Seller Central) to edit the feedback so it won’t impact your ODR.
 If a buyer removes negative feedback from their order, it is not counted toward your overall ODR, but can take up to 48 hours to be removed from your score/dashboard.
-Likewise, if you, as the seller, appeal an A-z claim and Amazon determines that you are not at fault, the claim will be removed from your ODR.
+Likewise, if you, as the seller, appeal an A-to-z claim and Amazon determines that you are not at fault, the claim will be removed from your ODR.

-Second, make fast and free shipping a top priority.
-If there’s one thing that’s bound to result in negative feedback, it’s delivery delays.
+Delivery delays result in negative feedback.
 Whether you fulfill orders in-house or rely on third-party logistics, take pains to ensure minimal but accurate handling times and reliable, on-time shipment tracking uploads.

-Keep in mind, too, that many customers post A-to-z claims and negative feedback in January due to late deliveries during Christmas.
+Keep in mind that many customers post A-to-z claims and negative feedback in January due to late deliveries during Christmas.
 Your ODR could be well below 1% all year, and then suddenly skyrocket if you fail to plan ahead for the end-of-year holiday rush.
-For this reason, it’s especially imperative to optimize your fulfillment during the holidays.

 There’s never a time to stop prioritizing your ODR on Amazon.
 Whether you’re working to reverse a high ODR or to keep it under 1%, these tips will help.